yonatanppr/bring-shopping-list-integration/README.md

 Set `BRING_EMAIL` and `BRING_PASSWORD` in `.env`.
 A Bring account created through Google, Apple, or Facebook sign-in needs a Bring password before API login works.
-Use a dedicated Bring account shared onto the target list where practical.
+Use a dedicated Bring account with access to the target list where practical.

 Verify access without changing a list: